New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Saints stats and trends

-- New Orleans has played 14 games, with seven wins against the spread.
+- In New Orleans' 15 games this season, it has seven wins against the spread.

+- The Saints average 21.1 points per game, comparable to the 23.0 per outing the Panthers give up.

-- When New Orleans records more than 23.0 points, it is 5-2 against the spread and 5-2 overall.
+- When New Orleans scores more than 23.0 points, it is 5-2 against the spread and 5-2 overall.

-- In games that New Orleans churns out more than 300.8 yards, the team is 5-5 against the spread and 5-5 overall.
+- In games that New Orleans picks up over 300.8 yards, the team is 5-5 against the spread and 5-5 overall.

-- This year, the Saints have turned the ball over 16 times, while the Panthers have forced 16.
+- The Saints have turned the ball over two more times (18 total) than the Panthers have forced a turnover (16) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Panthers.